Dinir/Text-Transmitter/README.md

-# Text-Transmitter
+# Text-Transmitter (TTM)

 Text based Twitter client powered by electron.js

+TTM has a fake-console interface you can use with both a keyboard and a mouse.

-*It's my graduation work, so not actually meant to be used daily.
-You can use it anyway, though.*
+*It's my graduation work, so not actually meant for a daily use.*

+# Installation

+Download the file from Releases, extract the file and execute `Text-Transmitter.exe` (Windows) or `Text-Transmitter` (Linux).

 # How to Setup Your Twitter Account